bitblit/LambdaAngularUniversal/readme.md

 to convert HTTP requests into Lambda events, but historically the tooling for using API gateway requests was kinda rough.
 Plus, it was a huge pain to deploy.
 5. Cloudformation SAM templates take care of the deployment pain.
-6. A library, **aws-serverless-express** acts as an adapter allowing one to run a generic express application atop lambda.
-It even includes a tool for easily bootstrapping your first release.
-It isn't in Typescript though, so I fix that.
+6. Previously I used the **aws-serverless-express** library as a bridge, but with the June release of this I am removing it and Express since it was kinda unnecessary overhead for the simplistic use case here.
-7. API gateway, by default, requires you to mount your API under a "stage" name, the first part of the path.
-We'll fix that by mapping a custom domain name to the root in API gateway.
-We'll also use a custom generated AWS SSL certificate so our website is HTTPS everywhere.
+7. We'll use a custom generated AWS SSL certificate so our website is HTTPS everywhere.

-So thats the big summary of what I'm doing in this project.
+So that's the big summary of what I'm doing in this project.
 Combining Angular5+AngularUniversal+AWSServerlessExpress to create an Angular app that is SEO friendly and dirty cheap to run.

 ## Technology links